IsakTheHacker/c-p3d-samples/README.md

 notes:

-1) The Direct GUI is entirely in Python, and I have no interest in porting it.
-Instead, I used someone else's work to get imgui working in panda3d.  imgui has many flaws, some of which make the samples that use GUIs harder, but I honestly believe that an independently developed widget GUI has no place in this library (by widget I do not include things like BufferViewer and the on-screen text display).
-Naturally, the GUI looks and works differently.

-   **NOTE:**

-   If you didn't use `--recursive` to obtain this git repository, you must do "`git submodule init; git submodule update`" to load the imgui module source.
-2) OpenAL sounds require the OpenAL sound manager to exist when they are deleted.
+1) OpenAL sounds require the OpenAL sound manager to exist when they are deleted.
 At program exit, the deletion order can't be relied on.
 I tried simple solutions to this, which didn't work, so I have left music-box to crash (assertion failure due to manager's lock no longer existing) on exit.
 Really, the manager should track which sounds still exist, and delete them itself in its destructor.
 Or at least flag the sounds to become inert.
-3) The filter classes, including the "common filters" are only available in Python.
+2) The filter classes, including the "common filters" are only available in Python.
 I suppose I should fix that, since they seem generally useful.
 Maybe in a future revision.
 Thus, the cartoon-shader "simple" sample won't work.
-4) The BufferViewer class is a feature of the Direct GUI, and therefore not available in C++.
+3) The BufferViewer class is a feature of the Direct GUI, and therefore not available in C++.
 I have gone ahead and ported samples which originally used this without that particular sub-feature.
 Maybe one day I'll port BufferViewer, but not now. though.
 Way too much exposure to Python for my taste.
-5) fireflies attempts to load models asynchronously, and often fails: seg faulting in the memory allocator (usually), not showing the "Loading models..." message, etc.  Sometimes it works, though, and it's hard to reproduce in the debugger or in valgrind.
+4) fireflies attempts to load models asynchronously, and often fails: seg faulting in the memory allocator (usually), not showing the "Loading models..." message, etc.  Sometimes it works, though, and it's hard to reproduce in the debugger or in valgrind.
 I will